Transition to Independence Process (TIP) Model

 • Clark, H. B., & Huntsman, C. (2017).
 TIP Model manual - Part one & Part two.
 Stars Behavioral Health Group.

-Ask Training Contact below for more information.
+Contact the person below for documents and/or more information.

 Training Information